CaptEmulation/nitrogen-website/source/guides/device/camera.md

 `> node camera.js`

-The camera device should startup, connect to the service, and display something like this:
+The camera device should startup and connect to the service, and display something like this:

 ```
-This principal (5321e2debe46b41671000662) can be claimed using code: IQGY-0080
+5/29/2014 20:42:15: Camera: info: CommandManager started.
 ```

 With this you should we able to use the [web admin](https://admin.nitrogen.io) to claim and control the device like we did in the [previous guide](../start/admin).
 Try out your newly connected camera and then move on to the next guide, where we'll use the [Nitrogen Reactor](/docs/concepts/reactor.html) to easily install and start applications that use these devices.